Regulatory actions for March 28, 2025

 March 28, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: SS Innovations.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bridgebio, Fresenius Kabi, Genmab, Junshi, Savara, Soleno.

 Briefs